mono/md-website/archived/developers/tasks/source-editing/code-style-policies.md

 This is a powerful and flexible system, which makes it difficult to expose as a GUI.

 The plan was to have a single policy panel for the project/solution/default options dialogs, which would contain a "summary" of policies: a flat list of all mime types with policies, and combo cell editors for picking named policies.
 Mimetypes would be displayed with their "friendly" name (available from the platform service), not the literal mimetype string.
-An "Advanced" or "Custom" button would open up the Advanced Code Style dialog.
+An "Advanced" or "Custom" button would open up the Advanced Code Style dialog.<br/>
  Note that all mimetypes with a "specific" policy type, e.g. XmlStylePolicy, would automatically be in this list, since at least one instance of any policy type that's used is saved on the solution.

 The Code Style dialog would contain a treeview on the left, showing mimetypes hierarchically grouped using their cascades.
 There might also be a combo cell editor in this treeview for named policies.
 There would be a button for adding additional mimetypes.